 Do you think a physiotherapist violated a boundary or otherwise engaged in sexual misconduct or abuse?

 Did your physiotherapist do something to make you feel uncomfortable?
 Maybe they touched you in a way that was not medically necessary or appropriate or perhaps they said something sexually suggestive.
-We recognize that coming forward with a complaint about sexual abuse or misconduct can be very difficult; however, we urge you to discuss your concerns with our Complaints Director.
+We recognize that coming forward with a complaint about sexual abuse or misconduct can be very difficult; however, we urge you to discuss your concerns with our Conduct Coordinator.

 Coming forward about a sexually inappropriate encounter you’ve experienced with a physiotherapist can be incredibly difficult and there are many reasons why you may choose not to do so.
 There are, however, good reasons for reporting: